Lawman (TV series): Episodes

-Season 4 (1961–62)

-Production notes
+Production

-Being part of the Warner Bros. array of westerns, Lawman participated in two crossovers.
+Being part of the Warner Bros. array of Westerns, Lawman participated in two crossovers.
 Russell and Brown appeared in the "Hadley's Hunters" episode of Maverick with Jack Kelly as Bart Maverick.
 Peter Brown and Adam West also appeared as Johnny McKay and Doc Holliday, respectively, in the Sugarfoot episode "The Trial of the Canary Kid", which was a sequel to the Lawman episode, "The Wayfarer."
 The premise was that the Canary Kid, Sugarfoot's twin cousin, was in the Laramie jail at the same time as Holliday, and McKay and Holliday were called in to testify accordingly.

 The studio routinely recycled scripts through their various series to save money on writers, frequently crediting the results to "W. Hermanos" (Spanish for W. Brothers).
 Two Lawman scripts, "The Payment" and "The Judge" were renamed from episodes of Cheyenne and reduced from sixty to thirty minutes.

+Release

+Broadcast

+From October 1958-April 1962, the series aired on ABC, Sunday nights from 8:30-9:00 pm.
+From April 1962-October 1962, it moved to Sunday nights from 10:30-11:00 pm.